multitudinous/ve-suite/VE_Installer/installer/VELauncher_Build_Readme.txt

 3. On the command line, enter velauncher.py's directory.
 4. Call the setup.py script with:
 python setup.py py2exe -b 1
-5. This will create velauncher.exe in the directory, a standalone Windows version of VELauncher.
+5. This will create velauncher.exe in the dist directory, a standalone Windows version of VELauncher.
+Move velauncher.exe into velauncher.py's directory and remove the dist and build directories.